 where

-- is the specific enthalpy of dry air and impurity gases at the wall;
+— specific enthalpy of dry air and impurity gases at the wall;

-- is the specific enthalpy of water vapour at the wall;
+— specific enthalpy of water vapor at the wall;

-- humidity coefficient at the wall, defined as
+— the humidity coefficient at the wall, defined as

 ,

-where is the moisture saturation coefficient based on wall temperature.
+where — moisture saturation coefficient based on the wall temperature.

-The function in the previous equation provides a switch between dry and wet heat transfer:
+Function in the previous equation, provides switching between dry and wet heat transfer:

-When the wall temperature is higher than the dew point, , so no condensation occurs and the unit outputs only the temperature difference .
+When the wall temperature is higher than the dew point, then therefore, condensation does not occur, and the unit outputs only the temperature difference. .

-When the wall temperature is lower than the dew point, , therefore condensation occurs and outputs the temperature and humidity difference.
+When the wall temperature is below the dew point, therefore, condensation occurs and displays the difference in temperature and humidity.

-The condensation flow rate of water vapour on the wall surface is:
+The condensation rate of water vapor on the wall surface is equal to:

 .

-This equation is similar to the combined convective heat transfer equation because the amount of water vapour condensing on the wall is the same as the convective mass transfer from the moist air to the pipe wall.
-The exponential component of the equation is also the same because of the analogy used between heat and mass transfer.
+This equation is similar to the combined equation of convective heat transfer, since the amount of water vapor condensing on the wall is the same as convective mass transfer from moist air to the pipe wall.
+The exponential component of the equation is also the same because of the analogy used between thermal and mass exchange.

-The energy associated with water condensing on the pipe wall is equal to:
+The energy associated with the water condensing on the pipe wall is equal to:

 ,

-where is the specific enthalpy of vaporisation at the wall temperature.
+where — specific enthalpy of evaporation at wall temperature.

-The essential part of convective heat transfer between the pipe wall and moist air is:
+A significant part of the convective heat exchange between the pipe wall and the humid air is:

 .

-This equation has a plus sign because is negative when the moist air is cooled.
-Thus, adding , which is a positive value, eliminates the latent part of the heat transfer.
+This equation has a plus sign because it is negative when cooling humid air.
+Thus, adding , which is a positive value, eliminates the hidden part of the heat transfer.

-The block then uses this value in the first convective heat transfer equation to calculate the heat transfer at port H.
+The block then uses this value. in the first convective heat transfer equation for calculating heat transfer at port H.

-The pressure in subsonic flow at port A or B is equal to the value of the corresponding variable:
+The pressure in the subsonic current at port A or B is equal to the value of the corresponding variable:

 ,